HoTuMinh/Database-Systems/notes/chap1.md

 - [ ] does an _object_ in line 108 refers to a field in a table in a database?
 - [ ] what does _semantic of the data_ means?
+- [ ] explore the career path of database systems?
+What skills are required?
+Is it a hot career path in Viet Nam?